UCSDTT/ucsdtt-website-v2/README.md

 ## Making Changes
 You can run the script in tools/deploy.sh to immeidately add/commit/deploy/push your changes.
 Feel free to run any of the commands in there one by one if you want more fine-tuned control.

+## Contributing Guidelines:
+To contribute, please create a separate branch named `<your initials>/<what you did>`.
+For example, a change I would make would be `wx/readme`.
+Then, commit with a commit message that follows that should follow the phrase "this commit shoud... ".
+For example, `add readme file`.
+Export your project and create a pull request when your code is ready.
+Finally, await a passing review and your code will be merged and deployed.

 ## Todo's:
 - Document existing code.
 - Protect the master branch